How Can Payday Lenders Charge Such High Interest Rates?

 Minimize Fees by Using Quick Cash Loans Correctly

 As long as you use the payday loan properly, you shouldn’t be adversely affected by the higher rates.
 First, always comparison shop.
-Cash advance lending is now a very competitive business, and the Internet allows you to do a lot of online research to find those businesses offering the best rates and payment plans.
+Cash advance lending is now a very competitive business, and the Internet allows you to do a lot of online research to find those businesses offering good rates and payment plans.

 Second, never borrow more than you need.
 The more money you borrow, the higher your fees.
 Repay the loan back as soon as possible to keep your rates down, preferably your next payday.
 This means looking ahead, considering your upcoming expenses, and budgeting accordingly.